Skip to main content

 It conveys the benefits your organization will provide its workers, essentially laying out what’s in it for them.
 In the post-pandemic world of work, the EVP is changing.
 It is no longer simply about compensation and employer benefits for full-time employees.
 With the increase in non-employee interaction through contingent workers and contractors, the EVP is expanding beyond simply an employee value proposition to more of a worker value proposition.

 Gartner believes there is a human element to your EVP that must be included in order to stand out and attract top talent.
 They call it ‘the human deal,’ and found that it can increase employee satisfaction with the employee value proposition by 15%.
 What is ‘the human deal’ they want to include?
-It is an emotional value on top of the more traditional value that is typically associated with an EVP
+It is an emotional value on top of the more traditional value that is typically associated with an EVP.

 Components of an EVP